rarebreed/rarebreed.github.io/_posts/2016-12-11-pure-vs-impure.md

 context.
 But what is a "context"?
 Let's look at some examples.

 Let's examine what a context is.
 If you say "It depends on the context", then that means that "it" changes meaning based on the surrounding environment or information.
-In our case with monads, "it" is our pure value, and the surrounding environment or information is the monadic type.
-Moreover, each monadic type is suited to encapsulate this extra information.
-For example, the Maybe type represents the context that might have a failure, the Either
+In our case with functor types, "it" is our pure value, and the surrounding environment or information is the functor type.
+Moreover, each functor type is suited to encapsulate this extra information.
+For example, the Maybe type represents the context that might have a failure, the Either functor says that the Left side is an error of some sort, and the Right is a valid value.
+Remember that Monads _are_ Functors as well, so all the above applies to Monads.

 For example (+3) returns a value, depending on the parameter it is given.
 The functor (Just "foo") may return a new Just or Nothing, depending on the value.
 In other words, the context is 2 things: